 Call for Submissions: Leading up to and after this presentation, we invite you to submit your family history artifacts or stories related to agriculture, astronomy, and/or climate.
 These can be photos, written reflections, songs or audio recordings, and/or artistic pieces in the language of your choosing.
 E-mail your submissions to: email@example.com.
 All submissions will be posted on the bananas page our site.
 We hope you will also engage with other submissions by leaving comments.

 In what ways are expressions of the feminine revealed in and through garden settings?
 How is gendered identity reclaimed or appropriated in these spaces?
 How are female desires represented or reflected in the garden?
 What role have gardens been able to play in food sovereignty?
+What role has the graphic novel played in shedding light on environmental justice issues.

 How has the beach (and related elements such as access, pollution, and tourism) illustrated both the violence of colonialism, as well as gendered resistance?
 How is the beach, as a fluid and liminal meeting place, both an oppressive and liberating space?